arojocz/data-analytics-BI/README.md

 ## Notes
 The datasets used are for practice purposes.
 The focus is on the analytical process, clarity of the model, and the ability to extract useful insights.

----

-## Contact
-Open to feedback, collaboration, and opportunities related to data analysis and business intelligence.